Date visited: 5/30/2022

 This is a beatiful trail.
 We parked at Narragansett Town Beach, and headed to the trail head across the street.
 It's a completely flat, easy trail that heads to the South County Museum (you can park for free here to access the trail during the beach season), and eventually ends at the Community Center near the Elementary School.
 Near the museum, the trail runs right by the farm animals.
 As you can see in the photo, Mr. Goat insisted on posing for a picture as well.
 As great as this trail is, there is one huge problem with it...and that was ticks!
 The dogs were covered with them!
 So I would avoid this trail this time of year.
 I've read that the bugs are relentless during the summer months, so that might not be a great time either.
 It probably looks pretty "bleh" in the winter, so maybe the fall is a good time to visit.

 This might be the best beach we visited yet!
 Dogs are only allowed from September 16 through May 15.
 The beach is techincally "closed" from the day after Labor Day until Memorial Day Weekend, but that just means there are no life guards I guess, because the place was packed.
 It was another great day weather-wise.
 It seemed like it was a bit cool for humans on the beach.
 It was only in the upper 60's, but that didn't seem to stop anyone.
 There were plenty of people in the water, sunbathing, and walking their dogs.
 It looks like they stop collecting parking fees at the main lot after Labor Day, so that may have led to the amount of people as well.
 We arrived just before 3PM, and had to park on a nearby road because the lot was full.
 We walked the length of the beach and back.
 The sand was very nice here.
 Not rocky like some of the beaches.
 There were less people at the north end of the beach, so it was easier to get pictures of the dogs with less distractions.
 I guess that part of the beach is "Conochet Club Beach".
 There was some sort of event going on near the North Beach Clubhouse.
 There was a band playing and food trucks.
+There is also a small grassy area in front of the beach labeled "Pettaquamscutt Park" on some maps.
+This area is the home of the "Canonchet Memorial", which includes two statues.
 The dogs got to cool off in the water too!
 A good time was had by all!

 We came back a second time the following spring.
 We stopped here because I needed a few more steps after our visit to Whale Rock Preserve.
 It was colder, and nowhere near as busy, but still a very pleasant walk.